5000 Adult Protective Services (APS)

 5735.4 Abuse, Neglect, or Financial Exploitation by an Employee of the Facility

-When the client is abused, neglected, or financially exploited by an employee of a facility, the agency that licenses or regulates the facility has jurisdiction to investigate, regardless of where the incident occurs.
-See 3172.1 Facilities and Services under the Jurisdiction of Health and Human Services (HHS) Complaint and Incident Intake (CII).
+The agency that licenses or regulates the facility has jurisdiction to investigate abuse, neglect, or exploitation of a client by an employee of the facility, regardless of where the incident occurs.
+See 3172.1 Facilities and Services under the Jurisdiction of Health and Human Services (HHS).

-Provider Investigations (PI) Facility may have jurisdiction if the alleged perpetrator is an employee of facilities or services listed in 6100 Provider Investigations – Facility or paid by the Youth Empowerment Services (YES) waiver.
+Provider Investigations (PI) Facility may have jurisdiction if the alleged perpetrator is an employee (including an officer, agent, contractor, or subcontractor) of a facility or service listed in 6100 Provider Investigations – Facility or paid by the Youth Empowerment Services (YES) waiver.

 PI Community may have jurisdiction if the alleged perpetrator is: